wpumacay/loco-math/README.md

 # Math3d

-A small header-only math library for vectors and matrices
+A small header-only math library for vectors and matrices.

 ## Build Status